Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Discussion

-In order to benchmark our modeling contribution, we also made substantial strides in evaluation.
-Taking advantage of the large-scale and multi-source nature of the JUMP-CP dataset, we designed evaluation splits that allow us to assess if morphological profiling methods can maintain performance when comparing images from different data-generating sources and when sources or compounds are unseen during representation learning (Figure~\ref{fig:pos_control_stratification},~\ref{fig:tgt2_stratification}).
-This evaluation framework is more comprehensive than those used to evaluate previous representation learning models, which often use only a dataset collected by a single source and usually do not stratify compounds such that some are unseen in representation learning \cite{tang2024morphological, sanchez2023cloome, doron2023unbiased}.
-Even when methods train on multi-source data, they do not evaluate the ability to identify reproducible phenotypes across different sources \cite{kim2023self}, which we argue is critical for robust representation learning.
-Our evaluation exposes that some representation learning methods previously reported to be effective for morphological profiling may be overfitting and thus overestimating their performance.
+Our evaluation also sheds novel insights into representation learning for cell painting.
+Taking advantage of the large-scale and multi-source nature of the JUMP-CP dataset, we designed evaluation splits that allow us to assess if morphological profiling methods can maintain performance in realistic application scenarios.
+Specifically, we evaluated performance when comparing images from different data-generating sources, and when sources or compounds are unseen during representation learning (Fig~\ref{fig:pos_control_stratification},~\ref{fig:tgt2_stratification}).
+While evaluations that stratify across sources have been designed to benchmark batch effect correction methods \cite{arevalo2024evaluating}, our study systematically benchmarked different representation learning methods in a controlled way, using the same architectures and training data.
+Previous evaluations of representation learning typically only use datasets collected by a single source and do not stratify compounds/sources such that some are unseen during training \cite{tang2024morphological, sanchez2023cloome, doron2023unbiased}.
+Here, our benchmarks exposed that some representation learning methods previously reported to be effective for morphological profiling may be overfitting and thus overestimating their performance.
 For example, while SimCLR outperforms CellProfiler features when representing seen compounds, it underperforms CellProfiler on compounds unseen during training.
-In contrast, \methodnameabbrev{} is robust and demonstrates consistent improvements over both CellProfiler and baseline representation learning methods across all scenarios evaluated, even when compounds are unseen in training and even when considering more challenging batch effects like differing imaging sources.
+In contrast, \methodnameabbrev{} is robust and demonstrates consistent improvements over both CellProfiler and baseline representation learning methods across all scenarios evaluated. \methodnameabbrev{}'s improvements hold even when compounds are unseen in training and even when considering more challenging batch effects like differing imaging sources.